stac-utils/stac-node-validator/README.md

 | 0.3.0                       | 1.0.0-beta.2            |
 | 0.2.1                       | 1.0.0-beta.1            |

+## Quick Start

+1. Install [node and npm](https://nodejs.org) - should run with any recent version
+2. `npx stac-node-validator /path/to/your/file-or-folder` to temporarily install the library and validate the provided file for folder.
+See the chapters below for advanced usage options.

 ## Setup

 1. Install [node and npm](https://nodejs.org) - should run with any recent version
-2. `npm install -g stac-node-validator` to install the library
+2. `npm install -g stac-node-validator` to install the library permanently

 ## Usage